 The New Wave: A Mixed Bag

-Yet, these success stories – and those of similarly situated companies – appear to be spawning a new generation of brands that are opting to focus on single products and in some cases, taking their brand name and the appeal garnered as a result of their early specialty and spinning it into a larger, more expansive brand – but only later on.
+These success stories – and those of similarly situated companies – appear to be spawning a new generation of brands that are opting to focus on single products and in some cases, taking their brand name and the appeal garnered as a result of their early specialty and spinning it into a larger, more expansive brand – but only later on.

 Thinx, for instance, is a good example – a brand that, as of now, is satisfied in offering one product.
 The New York-based company, which launched in January 2014, sells microfiber underwear that wicks away moisture, making tampons (and other traditional feminine hygiene products) virtually unnecessary.
 The company is expected to disrupt the $15 billion feminine hygiene market, after raising "multiple millions" in a December 2015 Round A of funding – all based on one line of products (three styles of underwear in total).

-Had the designers behind Mansur Gavriel come rushing out of the gate as a fully-fledged womenswear brand – complete with ready-to-wear, bags and shoes – the reception may have not have been quite as marked.
-Or as Kiini’s Ipek Irgit told TFL, in discussing her own approach, the brand’s most compelling and distinctive product may have gotten lost in the shuffle.
+And of course, there is Mansur Gavriel.
+Had the designers behind the brand come rushing out of the gate as a fully-fledged womenswear brand – complete with ready-to-wear, bags and shoes – the reception may have not have been quite as marked as their wild success as a small, measured handbag company.
+Or as KIINI's Ipek Irgit told TFL, in discussing her own approach, the brand’s most compelling and distinctive product may have gotten lost in the shuffle.

 According to Irgit, “When I created the swimsuits that are now known as KIINI, I knew that it was a very unique and special product.
 If I were to launch with tons of different bikinis and cover-ups, etc. at the same time, I knew that this very special product was going to disappear amongst the crowd.”

-Irgit says her measured approach to releasing products into a saturated market enabled consumers to “start connecting this unique style I have created with the KIINI brand.”
+Ms. Irgit said this mono-product approach is what felt natural to her and ultimately, is what enabled consumers to “start connecting our unique [swimwear] style I have created with the KIINI brand.”
 Now, even though there “are hundreds of copiers,” says Irgit, “people look at them and say, it is a KIINI copy.”
-That level of consumer awareness for her brand’s name and its aesthetic will enable her to “take the brand into new horizons.”
+That level of consumer awareness for her brand’s name and its aesthetic is significant and in a thoroughly crowded market, difficult to come by.